 The Post Office Fellowship of Remembrance (POFR) today is a community interest company and membership organisation.
 They were formally established after the Second World War when in 1951 they officially opened The Waterhead Hotel on Coniston Water in the Lake District.
 The hotel was established in order to provide economical holidays and convalescence for postal workers affected by the two world wars.
 The organisation’s history in fact dates back to the inner war years, when postal workers in the North East began a membership scheme that saw workers donate funds, often directly from their pay, toward offering discount holidays for those impacted by the First World War.

 After the Second World War this grew into a much bigger organisation that opened the Waterhead Hotel and membership to all postal workers.
 Further hotels were opened and allowed members and their family to take cheaper holidays at one of a number of hotels around the UK.

-The POFR has always been an independent organisation but has maintained very close ties with Royal Mail, Post Office and BT.
+The POFR has always been an independent organisation but has maintained very close ties with Royal Mail, Post Office and BT working together to support events and acts of remembrance every year.
 Staff of all three businesses had the option to join the POFR as members and enjoy the benefits of the organisation.
-Royal Mail, Post Office and BT also maintained regular dialogue with the POFR and worked together supporting events and acts of remembrance every year.

 The Postal Museum